Finschia/finschia-sdk/docs/spec/token/03_messages.md

 ## Mint

 **Mint message is to increase the total supply of the token**
-- Signer of this message must have permission
+- Signer(From) of this message must have permission
 - Minted token is added to the `To` account

 ### MsgMint